TeamGTTN/Resonance/README.md

 ## Troubleshooting

-- “Incomplete configuration”: set FFmpeg path, whisper main, model, and API key.
+- Incomplete configuration: set FFmpeg path, whisper main, model, and API key.
 - No audio: verify backend/device; use Scan and the 3‑second Test.
+- Noise in recordings: match the sample rate in settings with your mic.
 - Empty transcription: check the `.mp3` file and the model path.
 - Gemini error: verify API key and selected model.